chrisbutler/tls/README.md

 Veeder-Root TLS API
 =========

 Connects to a TLS-350 tank monitoring system and returns json-formatted tank information.
-Also includes a `tls.utils` object for data parsing.
+Also includes a `TLS.utils` object for data parsing.

 ### Documentation